 8. One last look

 Before you go on camera remember to have someone give you one last look over to make sure your tie isn't crooked or your suit isn't hanging oddly on you.
+Always look at the reporter, not the camera and remember to stick with the tone of the story.
+Don't smile at a plane crash and don't look grim at a ribbon cutting ceremony.

 Thursday, February 23, 2012